 French Valley Airport Center, an industrial and commercial project in California, is being developed in phases.
 Located adjacent to French Valley Airport, this modern architecture offers a range of all-new singlestorey buildings, bringing convenience and high-quality construction in a well-designed business center.
 Sales of Phase 3 of the project achieved favourable results in view of the current market conditions.
-Construction works for Phase 4 are scheduled to start in the fourth quarter of 2023, with expected completion by the end of 2024.
+Construction works for Phase 4 commenced in August 2023, with expected completion in the first quarter of 2025.